TSS #026: 4 Questions for Better Weekly ProductivityJul 02, 2022

 Next, I look for obvious places to insert automation.

-A perfect example would be my advising business.
+A perfect example would be my coaching business.
 Here's my old process:

-- Step 1: Finish a discovery call and type out a long email recapping my services.
-(15 minutes)
+- Step 1: Finish a discovery call and type out an email recapping my services.
+(10 minutes)

 - Step 2: Once they replied, I'd create an invoice in Stripe, and then wait for payment.
 (15 minutes)